 Service Children – a student who has at least one parent who is serving in the Armed Forces.

 Our school has a large proportion of students who are entitled to Pupil Premium funding, in fact well above the national average.
 This statistical dynamic, along with the community we serve are key elements in our approach.
 We believe that it is important that we raise the attainment of all and that through high expectations all students will achieve more.

-The third strand of our approach is to build students resilience and aspirations through a programme of activities and events that seek to expose students to new experiences, and opportunities to learn outside of the ‘normal’ curriculum – for example, we have taken part in the Speakers4Schools programme and also watched a live-streaming of the Royal Shakespeare Company’s Macbeth.
-These events are part of our Broader Horizons programme.
+The third strand of our approach is to build students' resilience and aspirations through a programme of activities and events that seek to expose students to new experiences, and opportunities to learn outside of the ‘normal’ curriculum – for example, we have taken part in the Speakers4Schools programme and also watched a live-streaming of the Royal Shakespeare Company’s Macbeth.

 Further information about our current Pupil Premium Strategy can be found by following the link below.